-- In this session you will equip your mentee with information and methods to help them develop their resilience and motivation skills by using our worksheets and your own knowledge of being resilient and finding motivation during challenging situations. - Key messages: Emotional resilience is the ability to adapt to difficult, stressful, or unexpected situations.
-It is not a skill we are born with but is a really important one for us to develop in order to manage difficult times and bounce back from setbacks. - Personal motivation is also essential in helping you to keep going when times are challenging.
-Developing your motivation can help you become self-starting and pro-active in achieving your goals or ambitions. - Having these skills allows you to face challenges, learn from them and apply your experiences towards living a healthy life.
+- Emotional resilience is the ability to adapt to difficult, stressful, or unexpected situations.
+It is not a skill we are born with but is a really important one for us to develop in order to manage difficult times and bounce back from setbacks. - Personal motivation is also essential in helping you to keep going when times are hallenging.
+Developing your motivation can help you become self-starting and pro-active in achieving your goals or ambitions. - Having these skills allows you to face challenges, learn from them and apply your experiences towards living a healthy life. - This session will provide you with some information and methods to help you develop both these skills and your mentor will be able to share their own advice and experiences with perceiving difficult situations.